kirjavascript/cakeybar/README.md

 fixed = false
 pass-through = true

-# the update interval (for components that have one) in seconds
+# the update interval in seconds
 interval = 3

 # format strings use a simple syntax for replacing named tokens with data